brickblock-io/smart-contracts/README.md

     pip3 install mythril
     ```

+## Frozen Contracts
+The directory `frozen/` contains smart contract files and related tests that are considered frozen.
+The concept of 'frozen contracts' means that these contracts have been deployed to mainnet using a specific Solidity compiler version.
+Frozen contracts should not be upgraded or can not be upgraded.
+By filling out parts in our mainnet ecosystem, e.g. rich state that's hard to migrate to new contracts, more and more contracts won't be upgradable anymore.
+Only logic related to POA Tokens is designed to be upgradable through the `delegatecall`-pattern we apply.
+Since Truffle currently supports only one Solidity compiler version for the command `truffle compile`, we must make sure that all `.sol` files remain in `contracts/`.
+Thus frozen contracts represent a duplicate of contracts with the compiler version with which the contract was deployed to mainnet.

+Currently, the following contracts are frozen:

+- `BrickblockToken` (version 0.4.18): The ICO is over and this contract holds significant state on mainnet.
+Cannot be upgraded.
+- `BrickblockAccount` (version 0.4.24): Since the ICO was finalized, this contract holds the company BBKs.
+Cannot be upgraded.
+- `ContractRegistry` (version 0.4.24): Holds references to other mainnet contracts.
+Referenced contracts, including frozen `BrickblockAccount` have been initialized with the `ContractRegistry` address.
+Thus, this contract cannot be upgraded.
+- `CustomPOAToken` (version 0.4.18): Not used anymore.
+- All other contracts can potentially still be upgraded although being deployed on mainnet.
+However, upgrades included re-registrations of contract addresses in `ContractRegistry`.

+Generally, the current mainnet code of a smart contract can be found by first checking `frozen/`.
+If it's not there, the mainnet code can be found in `contracts/`.

+*Note: As the output bytecode changes between Solidity compiler versions, we have no guarantee that our tested contracts in `contracts/` (single compiler version) actually behave the same way as the mainnet ecosystem (different compiler versions).
+This is a risk that we should address when Truffle supports compiling contracts under different compiler versions.*

 ## Testing
 Tests are split in three categories: Main tests, Stress tests and Frozen Contract tests.
 In development mode we run all tests against truffle's [ganache](http://truffleframework.com/ganache/).
 Before submitting contracts to auditors or deploying contracts to Mainnet we always run the tests against `geth`, too.
 [TEST-AGAINST-GETH.md](./TEST-AGAINST-GETH.md) explains how this works.
 It is a heck of a lot slower _but_ it is closer to the production environment in which our contracts will eventually run so it gives as a higher degree of certainty that everything really works as expected.